CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 1. Download the zipped AndroidInterestingPicture from Canvas and unzip it.

-2. Open Android Studio.
-If you already have a window open from Part 1, close it.
+2. Open Android Studio. **If you already have a window open from Part 1, close it.**

 3. Choose File->New->Import Project.
 From the file chooser, choose the folder containing AndroidInterestingPicture.

-4. Choose "Import project from external model", then Android Gradle and click Finish.
+4. **(Optional)** Choose "Import project from external model", then Android Gradle and click Finish.
 The project should open; navigate to app->src->main->java, where you'll see the package directory.
+Note: I did not have to do this step; not sure if you will.

 5. Get a Flickr API key from:
 	http://www.flickr.com/services/api/misc.api_keys.html